by Susan Flantzer © Unofficial Royalty 2019

 The reign of Edgar the Peaceful, King of the English brought a period of peace unknown in recent memory.
 His coronation service written by St. Dunstan, Archbishop of Canterbury has formed the basis for the coronation services for English and British monarchs ever since.
 Born around 943, Edgar the Peaceful, King of the English was the younger son of the two sons Edmund I, King of the English and Ælfgifu of Shaftesbury.
 He had one elder brother:

 On May 26, 946, Edgar’s father King Edmund I was murdered while celebrating the feast of St. Augustine of Canterbury at a royal hunting lodge in Pucklechurch, north of Bath, England.
-Because Edmund’s two sons were very young, he was succeeded by his 23-year-old brother Eadred.
+Because Edmund’s two sons were very young, his 23-year-old brother Eadred succeeded him.
 When King Eadred died on November 25, 955, his successor was his nephew, Edgar’s 15-year-old elder brother Eadwig.

 Edgar’s marriage history is uncertain.
 He had relationships with three women but only the third was considered his “lawful wife.